CrisisCleanup/crisis-cleanup-mobile-app-ui-tests/README.md

 Run UI tests and take screenshots of Crisis Cleanup mobile app across all open devices

+## Setup

+1. Install Maestro.
+1. Start emulators, simulators, devices.
+Be sure computer has permissions to devices and devices on and pass the lock screen.
+1. Install apps on the devices.
+1. Run tests.

 ## Maestro overview

 [Flow file structure](https://maestro.mobile.dev/api-reference/configuration/flow-configuration)